UMich-BipedLab/torso_design_for_cassie/README.md

 This repository provides the CAD model of a perception suite for Cassie-series robots.
 We use it extensively and regularly for our autonomy experiments.

-This perception suite is able to rigidly hold two RGB-D cameras, two LiDARs.
+This perception suite is able to rigidly hold two RGB-D cameras and two LiDARs.
 In addition, two fans are used to vacillate two Jetson AGX Xaviers with GPUs.
-Furthermore, a router, an USB hub, and an internet switch are utilized for communication from users and Cassie to the perception suite.
+Furthermore, a router, an USB hub, and an internet switch are utilized for communication among users, Cassie, and the perception suite.
 Finally, a 12-volt LiPo battery powers up all the sensors.

 * Author: Jiunn-Kai (Bruce) Huang and Jessy W. Grizzle